 So no, this is not me trying to be "young and cool" (Trust me, I've never been cool).
 I'm just trying to keep up and not stagnate.

 That’s pop culture: nothing stays frozen in time, but nothing really disappears either.
-So if there's anything remotely close to resembling a fountain of youth, it's staying curious.
+If there's a fountain of youth, it's simply staying curious.

 If that makes me an elder-millennial-adjacent woman squinting at her Fortnite loadout and counting down to SDCC like it's the Super Bowl...